FyDXVI/cloud-computing-api/README.md

 1. Clone the repository from GitHub:
 2. Navigate to the infrastructure folder
-3. Provide the necessary configuration by populating the terraform.tfvars file with your environment-specific values.
+3. Provide the necessary configuration by populating the terraform.tfvars (see terraform.tfvars.example) file with your environment-specific values.
 This file should include variables such as Azure credentials, resource names, database credentials other required details.
-4. Initialize terraform with the command ```terraform init``` then ```terraform apply``` to deploy the project.
+4. Initialize terraform with the command `terraform init` then `terraform apply` to deploy the project.
+This step can take several minutes.
+5. The URL of the application can be retrieved in the outputs under the name of `app_service_fqdn`

 ## Functional Architecture